sassman/putzen-rs/README.md

 Options:
-  -d, --dry-run     dry-run will never delete anything, good for simulations -L, --follow      follow symbolic links
+  -d, --dry-run     dry-run will never delete anything, good for simulations -y, --yes-to-all  switch to say yes to all questions -L, --follow      follow symbolic links
   -a, --dive-into-hidden-folders
                     dive into hidden folders too, e.g. `.git`